Vercruysse, Nancy L. - The Times of Wayne County - Waynetimes.com

 Nancy was a committed member of the Friends of the Williamson Library, Williamson Seniors and KC Park Rec Center.
 She loved to relax at home, read and enjoyed watching the birds.

-Nancy leaves behind her loving husband of 44 years, Dave C. Vercruysse; stepson: Jason C. (Faith) Vercruysse; dear sister: Jean Marie Bianco; loving cousin: Susan Zanders; many nieces and nephews.
+Nancy leaves behind her loving husband of 44 years, Dave C. Vercruysse; stepson: Jason C. (Faith) Vercruysse; dear sister: Jean Marie Bianco; sister in law: Peg Gorton; loving cousin: Susan Zanders; many nieces and nephews.
 She will be missed by her many special family members and friends.

 Calling hours will be held on (Wednesday) March 1, 2023 from 5pm – 7pm at Young Funeral Home, Williamson, NY.